SwatDoge/SOTTQKD2/docs/unmerged/api/GAME/AI.md

 # AI
+AI is the same as in the Editor, and doesnt have any pathfinding.

 ## Creation and deletion <Badge type="tip" text="server-side"/>
 :::warning
 You are currently limited to 40 active AIs per game